paulowe/gcp/readme.md

 [Next](https://github.com/paulowe/gcp/blob/main/gcp-core-infrastructure/vpc-networks.md)

-This is an overview of all notes, courses and submodules I am covering for the GCP Architect certification track
+This is a summary of all my notes for the Architecting with Google Compute Engine course

 ## 1. GCP Core Infrastructure
 ### Fundamentals